A classic sweet broccoli salad with crispy bacon and chewy unsweetened dried cranberries. It's low carb and paleo friendly with no added sugar.

 I got about nine cups of salad from the recipe so I figured about one cup servings.
 Most people won't take a full cup if it's a large cookout with tons of food.

 You can easily get twice as many servings as stated as it fills up a medium bowl.
-But, you can adjust the recipe as needed to serve more or less people.
+But, you can easily adjust the recipe as needed.

 This salad is one of many low carb side dishes perfect for picnics and BBQs.
 And, it's super quick to prepare.
 From start to finish, it shouldn't take longer than ten minutes.